SharePoint/sp-dev-docs/docs/schema/configuration-element-site.md

 </tr>
 <tr class="even">
 <td align="left"><p>**CustomMasterUrl**</p></td>
 <td align="left"><p>Optional **Text**.
-Specifies the URL for an alternate .master page that can be used on pages, in Web sites that are created through the site definition configuration, without customizing those pages.</p>
+Specifies the URL for an alternate .master page that can be used on pages, in websites that are created through the site definition configuration, without customizing those pages.</p>
 <div class="alert">
 <table>
 <colgroup>